 The new MDR and IVDR, consequences for manufacturers

-The new EU Medical Devices Regulation (MDR) imposes more and stricter rules on medical devices, effective 26 May 2021 across the European Union.
-From 26 May 2022 onwards, those rules also apply to in vitro diagnostics (IVDR).
-Prepare well if you are a manufacturer or representative, for the new legislation is likely to have consequences for you.
+The EU Medical Devices Regulation (MDR) imposes more and stricter rules on medical devices across the European Union.
+Those rules also apply to in vitro diagnostics (IVDR).
+These regulations came into effect in 2021 and 2022.
+Make sure you know how to comply with the MDR and IVDR if you are a manufacturer or representative.

 The new regulation imposes more and stricter demands on medical devices, and on the manufacturers who produce or sell medical devices.